Ninisha-Balay/Credit-card-fraud-detection/README.md

    This project aims to detect fraudulent credit card transactions using various machine learning algorithms.
 It compares their performance based on accuracy and can be integrated into real-time applications like banking systems and e-commerce platforms.

-**Overview**
+**Overview:**

   Credit card fraud has become a serious issue due to the rapid growth of e-commerce and online transactions.
   This system applies machine learning models to classify transactions as fraudulent (1) or legitimate (0) using features from anonymized transaction data.
   The goal is to achieve high detection accuracy while minimizing false positives.

-**Dataset**
+**Dataset:**

 Source: Kaggle Credit Card Fraud Detection Dataset (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)